 1. They needed to send more data into Braze

-Data analysts like Cuong wanted to be able to leverage additional user data to build segments in Braze, but this data wasn’t readily available or easy to get into Braze.
+The lifecycle marketing team wanted to leverage their Customer 360 profiles in Snowflake to build segments in Braze, but this data wasn’t readily available or easy to get into Braze.
 “In order to collect this data we’d have to insert Braze tags into different parts of our products that we might not have wanted to,” explains Cuong.
 That data, however, already lived in the data warehouse.
 “Some of that user data was only coming in, or it was coming in most easily, into the data warehouse.
 We just didn't have the link to be able to send that data into Braze.”

 2. They needed a way to build more complex segments and push those into Braze